 - separate maps for each overlay affecting a property

 - Victorian Heritage Register information with links to the Victorian Heritage Database

-A mobile application for iPhone, iPad and iPod Touch, Android and mobile web which provides easy access to planning scheme information for any property in Victoria.
+A mobile application for iOS and Android which provides easy access to planning scheme information for any property in Victoria.

 The app provides the same reports available through the Planning Property Report service with the advantage of mobile access.

 A planning certificate is an official statement of the planning controls that apply to a property.
 They are mainly used to satisfy the Sale of Land Act 1962, which requires a vendor to provide details of the land zoning, and any overlay controls or exhibited proposed amendments to the planning scheme.

 Planning certificates do not show the locations of zone or overlay boundaries, or details of any other specific controls.
 It is best to contact a planner at the local council to check for any other planning provisions that might apply.